silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 </li>
 <li>
 8 bits is called a byte so 4 bits is called a "nibble" (there's that computer scientist humor again).
-Count from 0 to 31 in a column like we did earlier but this time write out all 4 digits of each nibble (0000, 0001, 0010, etc.).
-Do you see a pattern?
-Do you see a much easier way to count these numbers without adding 1 to each previous number?
+Look back at the chart showing how hexadimcal digits correspond to binary nibbles.
+Now count from 0 to 15 in binary, writing out all 4 bits of each nibble, just like in the chart.
+Trust me: do it.
+Do you notice any patterns?
+Do you see a trick for easily counting in binary without needing to add 1 and keep track of carrying?
 </li>
 <li>
 Write out a random sequence of 16 ones and zeroes.
 Now convert your 16-bit